-Part of the Affordable Care Act requires that restaurants with more than 20 locations post calorie counts for their regular menu items right on the menu.
+This change is part of the Affordable Care Act and applies to restaurants with more than 20 locations.
 Some chains, like Starbucks and McDonalds, have already posted their calorie counts in anticipation of the mandatory labeling even though the FDA hasn’t set a firm date for the requirement to begin.

-According to a Carnegie Mellon study, having the information about calories doesn’t affect most people’s choices.
-The Today hosts gave the details and asked each other if calorie counts influenced their decisions.
+According to a 2013 Carnegie Mellon study, having the information about calories doesn’t affect most people’s choices.

 Maybe, as I’ve speculated before, if people had to actually say the number of calories out loud when they order, it might make a difference.
 It’s easy to ignore the number on the menu, but if the Starbucks cashier couldn’t take your order without you saying, “I’ll have the 300 calorie Venti Caramel Macchiato,” perhaps you’d order the 180 calorie Tall instead.